ZjjConan/AVR-SSLvMB/README.md

 - [thop](https://github.com/Lyken17/pytorch-OpCounter)

-RPM Problem Setting
+RPM-like Problem Setting
 ------

-The goal of each RPM is to choose the correct one (highlighted in red) from eight answer images to fill in the missing one (denoted by ?), making three rows or three columns with similar patterns.
+The goal of each RPM-like is to choose the correct one (highlighted in red) from eight answer images to fill in the missing one (denoted by ?), making three rows or three columns with similar patterns.
 Obviously, a subject should recognize diverse visual objects, and then discover abstract relationships among these objects for inference.

 <p align="center">
 <img src="figures/init_rpm.png" width=460 height=390>